Learn the Usage of New-MailboxExportRequest Exchange 2010

 3. Select the mailboxes that you want to export >> Click on the next button

 4. Click on the EDB mailbox data items >> Select the given checkbox and click on the browse button to set target file path >> Click on the export button

 The manual approach involves the usage of new-mailboxexportrequest Exchange 2010 command to export Exchange 2010 mailbox to PST.
 It is quite obvious that an expert will be able to utilize commands for this kind of data transferring.
 But, a normal Exchange user or a person having less knowledge about the server will be unable to attempt a manual workaround.
-Therefore, for such users, we are recommending a product named SysTools Exchange Export that export Exchange mailbox to PST.
-The software directly exports Exchange mailboxes from Live Exchange 2016, 2013, 2010, etc., to PST file.
-There is no need for any command or permissions to export Exchange mailboxes to PST file format with this approach.
-Rest, it is the decision of an individual with which solution they want to go for.
+In that case, you can use the advance solution mentioned in the above section which easuly export the Exchange mailboxes from the Live Exchange Server to the Outlook data file in a simplified way without any hassle.
+Rest, as per your preferences you can select the solution and export mailboxes.